AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 Following the opt-out requests described above:

-* Audience Manager will cease all data collection, segmentation or activation going forward, as long as the user does not clear their browser cookies.
+* Audience Manager will cease all data collection, segmentation or activation, as long as the user does not clear their browser cookies.
 * Historical data is removed from the user profile after 120 days.

 ### Partner Level Opt-out with Declared ID calls